Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Commands_en/index.md

 - `/here`

-send the current dimension, coordinates, and corresponding overworld/nether coordinates of your current location.
+send the current dimension, coordinates, and corresponding overworld/nether coordinates of your current location and give oneself a 30s glowing effect.

 ### commandWhere

 - `/where`

-get the specified player's dimension, coordinates, and corresponding Overworld/Nether coordinates.
+get the specified player's dimension, coordinates, and corresponding Overworld/Nether coordinates and give the target player a 30s glowing effect.